QubitPi/leadership-blogs/src/content/posts/continuous-delivery/index.md

 Deploying v.s.
 Releasing
 ------------------------

+### What is Software Release

+A release is __a collection of one or more new or changed services or service components deployed into the live environment as a result of one or more changes__

+In other words, a release makes services and features available to users.
+More often than not, [release management](https://www.bmc.com/blogs/devops-release-management/) is more of a business responsibility than a technical responsibility.
+This is because the decisions on scheduling releases can be tied to business strategy from a revenue or portfolio management perspective.

 ### What is Deployment

 Deployment involves moving software from one controlled environment to another. __An environment is a subset of IT